jennschiffer/timbles.js/readme.md

 timbles.js
 ==========

 *timbles* is a very lightweight jQuery plugin (lol is that an oxymoron) that allows you to add sorting to an existing `<table>`.
 That's it.
 Actually, it can create the table for you with some JSON data and minimal configuration.
 It's p easy.
+I think it would make for a great base for table functionality you'd want to build into your apps.

 ## Install

-You need to enqueue jQuery (duh) and the *timbles* file.
+You need to enqueue jQuery (duh) and the *timbles.js* file.

 <pre><code>&lt;script src="jquery.js">&lt;/script>
 &lt;script src="timbles.js">&lt;/script></code></pre>